-Coming up with a family motto can reinforce your family values and unite you.
+Come up with a family motto can reinforce your family values and unite you.
 Brainstorm words that describe your family unit, then turn the best ones into a sentence or phrase that sums you up.
 Make a wall hanging of your motto to serve as a daily reminder.

-Participate in Family Game Night
+Plan a Family Game Night

 Use family night ideas to host regular family game nights.
 Each family member can commit to participating in the chosen game and take turns choosing the game.
 Pick a specific day of the week or month to make this a routine.